 - To challenge students and measure achievement in Key Stage 3, we have robust, standardised, externally set and moderated assessments alongside our own Assessment for Learning departmental tasks.

 - We place equal emphasis on literacy and numeracy.

 - Intervention (ie extra teaching for students who need it) is as important for Key Stage 3 is as for Key Stage 4.
-We track each student and each class for progress.
-We do not use national curriculum levels to track this progress.
-Learning hubs have their own Key Stage 3 intervention nights.
+We track each student and each class for progress and put in place further support where required.